AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

 - Fixed a transformation issue in ``avsEigenSupport.cpp`` where ``cArray2EigenMatrix3d()`` has to deal with both column and row dominant matrix formulations.
 This only got used in :ref:`scenarioCSS` and the issue was offset by an issue in ``setUnitDirectionVectorWithPerturbation()`` that compensated.
 Now, all is as it should be.
+- Fixed the issue of running :ref:`scenarioMonteCarloSpice` on macOS Catalina.
+The issue was loading ``matplotlib`` in a multi-threaded simulation.
+- Removed unneeded instances of using ``unitTestSupport.np2EigenVectorXd()`` when setting the spacecraft states

 Version 1.6.0
 -------------